zessani/zessani/README.md

 ---

 **🔭 What I’m Working On:**
-Currently working on a study group finder app called WildCat Circle for the University of Arizona
+Currently working on a Crypto Analysis AI Agent with real-time data and sentiment analysis using Open AI models with advanced features.

 **👯 Collaboration:**
 Eager to collaborate on projects and always looking for hackathons and events to attend!